pearlispearl/ProjectOS_Sentimental_App/README.md

 # ProjectOS_Sentimental_App

 ## Explanation
-- *project_OS_polar.ipynb* is the a project's code file used by Jupyter Notebook and using Polars Dataframe Library (OS).
+- *_FinalProject_OS_Sentimental.ipynb* is the a project's code file used by Google Colab (Before OS optimization).
-- *Project_OS_Sentimental_final.ipynb* is the a project's code file used by Google Colab after optimizing OS.
+- *project_OS_polar.ipynb* is the a project's code file used by Jupyter Notebook and using Polars Dataframe Library (After OS optimization).

 ## Tutorial
 1. Download all file in *ProjectOS_Sentimental_App*